My Bikram Yoga Experience: About The 26 Poses

 This is the final exercise of Bikram Yoga.
 It is a breathing exercise that removes toxins from your system and it cools the body down.

-The class certainly brought me out of my comfort zone and through that, I learnt a lot about myself-especially when it came to patience and perseverance.
+The class certainly brought me out of my comfort zone and through that, I learned a lot about myself-especially when it came to patience and perseverance.
 My desire at an attempted balance in a 40° room reflected my desire to balance myself beyond the room.
 As soon as I stepped through the doors, sweat-drenched and all, I felt lighter, cleansed and completely rejuvenated.

 Want to find out more?